Sesame (Til) Seeds Health Benefits For Hair, In Pregnancy

 ~ Eat 60 grams of til/sesame after adding some sugar to relieve constipation.

-~ A gruel (khichdi) made of.til/sesame, rice and split green gram (moong dal) cures constipation.
+~ A gruel (khichdi) made of.til/sesame, rice and split green gram (moong dal) cure constipation.

-~Eat the above amount of black sesame with yogurt to cure bleeding piles.
+~Eat the above amount of black sesame with yoghurt to cure bleeding piles.

-~ Apply sesame oil on hemorrhoids regularly for relief.
+~ Apply sesame oil on haemorrhoids regularly for relief.

 ~ Those who suffer from piles should eat a mixture of black sesame, butter and candy sugar.
 Mix 1 tsp of each. and take it early every morning.